 - Students are responsible for notifying faculty, in writing, in advance of missed coursework and are responsible for making arrangements to make up missed material.
-Additionally, planned absences must be reported to the department through the Planned Absence Report Form a minimum of 2 weeks prior to the absence.
-This form is accessible through the MSOT SharePoint, which aids in departmental tracking. - Absences resulting in missed graded in-class activities (e.g. presentations, facilitated discussions, journal club) may be subject to point deductions based on course assignment and/or grading rubrics, as per the late assignment policy. - Faculty may require students to complete additional work to ensure the student has acquired the necessary course content if any part of a class is missed. - If course participation is factored into a course grade, absences may result in an overall lower grade. - Faculty recognize that absences may occur for major unplanned events (e.g. death in the family, emergency health conditions, mandatory military service commitment) as such will work with course faculty to determine how to make up missed work. - If a student experiences a situation requiring an extended absence, they must contact the Program Director to establish a plan of action. - Faculty should be notified in advance in the case of illness.
+Absences resulting in missed graded in-class activities (e.g. presentations, facilitated discussions, journal club) may be subject to point deductions based on course assignment and/or grading rubrics, as per the late assignment policy. - Faculty may require students to complete additional work to ensure the student has acquired the necessary course content if any part of a class is missed. - If course participation is factored into a course grade, absences may result in an overall lower grade. - Faculty recognize that absences may occur for major unplanned events (e.g. death in the family, emergency health conditions, mandatory military service commitment) as such will work with course faculty to determine how to make up missed work. - If a student experiences a situation requiring an extended absence, they must contact the Program Director to establish a plan of action. - Faculty should be notified in advance in the case of illness.
 Absence and make up work will be handled on a case by case basis. - Students in good standing who have the opportunity to attend AOTA/MEOTA or related professional events are expected to collaborate with faculty on a plan to make up missed work.
-If travel is necessary, one missed day before and after the published conference dates is permitted. - Students who are consistently late or absent for class, including lab practicals or examinations, may be referred to their advisor and/or the Student Development Committee (SDC) and are subject to delayed progression or program dismissal due to inability to achieve ACOTE standards and content competency.
+If travel is necessary, one missed day before and after the published conference dates is permitted. - Students who are consistently late or absent for class, including lab practicals or examinations, may be referred to their advisor and/or the Student Development Committee (SDC) and are subject to delayed progression or program dismissal due to inability to achieve ACOTE standards and content competency